rogerbarton/road-segmentation/README.md

-# road-segmentation
-Road Segmentation for CIL
+# Road Segmentation for Computer Intelligence Lab

 ## installation
 The packages needed are in requirements.txt, install them using pip: